-The myth of the Black Eyed Children has been circulating for a few decades now.
+The myth of the Black-Eyed Children has been circulating for a few decades now.
 The most famous account was published online in 1998 by an American journalist called Brian Bethel.
 He posted on an online message board (think something like reddit) to recollect his experience and to see if anyone else had experienced the same.

 Bethel described his experience happening on a warm night in 1996.
 He needed to pay his internet bill and was writing a cheque in his car.
-Yes this is what we used to do before Bpay and Tap and go.
+Yes, this is what we used to do before Bpay and Tap and go.
 From his own account “There was a knock on my driver’s side window.
 Two young boys, somewhere between nine to 12 years old and dressed in hooded pullovers, stood outside.
 I cracked the window a bit, anticipating a speil for money, but I was immediately gripped by an incomprehensible, soul-wracking fear.
 I had no idea why.
 Both boys stared at me with coal-black eyes.
 The sort of eyes one sees these days on aliens or bargain basement vampires on late night television.
 Soulless orbs like two great swathes of starless night”.
 He said that they asked him for a ride because they were going to the movies, but had left their money at home.
 Overcome with a sense of fear, he rolled his window up.
 He said one of the boys started banging on his window and shouting “We can’t come in unless you tell us it’s OK.
 Let us in!”.
 He drove away.
-Since this time, there have been an estimated hundreds of accounts worldwide where people have spoken of similar experiences where children with Black Eyes either knock on a window of a car or a door of a house asking for a ride or to be let in.
+Since this time, there have been maybe hundreds of accounts worldwide where people have spoken of similar experiences where children with Black Eyes either knock on a window of a car or a door of a house asking for a ride or to be let in.
 Quite often they are wearing hoodies and are in groups of 2 or 3.
 They start to become aggressive and demand to be let in as they can’t come in unless invited.

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!